-Almost 17 percent of U.S. 2- to 19-year-olds have obesity according to the 2011-2012 National Health and Nutrition Evaluation Survey (NHANES), and 31.8 percent are either overweight or have obesity.10 Younger children (age 2 to 5 years) are less likely to have obesity than older children and there is substantial variability across race/ethnic groups.
-Obesity prevalence is generally 21 to 25 percent among Hispanic and black children aged 6 years or older, whereas the prevalence in non-Hispanic white and Asian children ranges from a low of 3.7 percent for Asian 6- to 11-year-old girls to a high of 20.9 percent for non-Hispanic white adolescent girls.10 These prevalence figures represent substantial increases over the past three decades, although overall the rate of obesity may be stabilizing in recent years; the prevalence of obesity in children and adolescents in 2011-2012 does not differ statistically from 2003-2004 figures (Figure 1).
-However, the proportion of children meeting criteria for severe (Class II and Class III) obesity have increased since 2003.11 Other data support the NHANES evidence that childhood obesity rates have stopped increasing, including state-level data showing similar trends and surveys of declines in calories from sweetened drinks and fast food restaurants.12 However, obesity rates continue to increase in some subpopulations such as Hispanic males and African American girls, exacerbating ethnic disparities in obesity.12
+Almost 17 percent of 2- to 19-year-olds in the United States have obesity, according to the 2011-

+2012 National Health and Nutrition Evaluation Survey (NHANES), and 31.8 percent are either overweight or have obesity.
+Younger children (ages 2 to 5 years) are less likely to have obesity than older children, and there is substantial variability across racial/ethnic groups.
+Obesity prevalence is generally 21 to 25 percent among Hispanic and black children age 6 years or older, whereas prevalence ranges from a low of 3.7 percent for Asian 6- to 11-year-old girls to a high of 20.9 percent for non-Hispanic white adolescent girls.
+These prevalence figures represent substantial increases over the past three decades, although overall the rate of obesity may be stabilizing in recent years; the prevalence of obesity in children and adolescents in 2011-2012 does not differ statistically from 2003-2004 figures (Figure 1).
+However, the proportion of children meeting criteria for severe (class II and III) obesity has increased since 2003.
+Other data support the NHANES evidence that childhood obesity rates have stopped increasing, including state-level data showing similar trends and surveys of declines in calories from sweetened drinks and fast food restaurants.
+However, obesity rates continue to increase in some subpopulations, such as Hispanic males and African American girls, exacerbating racial/ethnic disparities in obesity.